rajadilipkolli/spring-boot-microservices-series/README.md

 ### Start infrastructure modules in docker:

-`spring-boot-microservices-series> docker-compose up -d mysqldb rabbitmq setup-vault config-server service-registry hystrix-dashboard`
+`spring-boot-microservices-series> docker-compose up -d postgresql rabbitmq setup-vault config-server service-registry hystrix-dashboard`

 **Start each microservice either in local or in docker:**